 For many people, a beloved dog isn’t just a pet—they’re a member of the family.
 Thus, you probably have a keen interest in keeping your pet healthy, safe, and happy.
-A big part of that is ensuring that their digestive systems are working correctly.
+A big part of that is ensuring that their digestive systems work correctly.

 Recent discoveries have shown that there are exciting new possibilities on the horizon in the field of canine probiotics.
 These supplements may have the potential to improve your pet’s health by harmonizing and supporting their gut bacteria populations.
 What kinds of possibilities do scientists see in probiotics for dogs, and how can they help your dog?

-All animals’ digestive systems, whether human, dog, cat, or otherwise, use various biological tools to break down food and harvest nutrients from it.
+All animals’ digestive systems, whether human, dog, cat or otherwise, use various biological tools to break down food and harvest nutrients from it.
 Gut bacteria are among the most important.
-They form large and complex ecosystems within the canine gut and help your dog break down its food into the nutrients it needs, as well as cleaning and maintaining the lining of the gut itself.
+They form extensive and complex ecosystems within the canine gut and help your dog break down its food into the nutrients it needs, as well as clean and maintain the lining of the gut itself.

 These systems, of course, aren’t immune to breakdown.
 Sometimes, through genetics, poor diet, or just bad luck, they can get caught in a cycle of poor performance and digestive inflammation.
 That’s where supplements can come in handy by giving a boost to their internal microbial systems.
-Before we get to the power of probiotics, however, let’s look at common digestive problems, your dog may have that might indicate a need for probiotic support.
+However, before we get to the power of probiotics, let’s look at common digestive problems your dog may have that might indicate a need for probiotic support.